42mate/towel/doc/01_Introduction.md

 Whit Towel we want to create an easy to learn framework, with long term support, having the best things of others framworks and the most important, following the PHP philosophy because this framework is for PHP developers, not for Java, .NET or whatever other crap language.

-This framwork is built over two great products, Silex and Doctrine Dbal, we strongly recomend you start to learn those frameworks first, boths are very easy to learn.
-Also we are using Twig, Bootstrap, Sass, Composer and others.
+This framwork is built over two great products, Composer, Silex and Doctrine Dbal, we strongly recomend you start to learn those frameworks and tools first, they are very easy to learn.
+Also we are using Twig, Bootstrap, Sass, jQuery for the frontend.

 ## Features